 If money or family and community pressures are the main motivating factors for going to medical school, you should not go.

 (Super self-reflection test: how did reading that last sentence just make you feel?
 If it was relief, pay attention to that and get curious about why.)

 How Knowing Your Why Before You Go to Medical School Supports Your Experience

 There are a lot of reasons that people decide to go to medical school – personal fulfillment, intellectual stimulation, humanitarian purpose, and financial success.
-Take some time to think about why you are motivated to become a doctor.
+Take some time to think about why you are motivated to become a doctor– try to truly understand how personal fulfillment, intellectual stimulation, humanitarian purpose, and financial success all factor into your why.
 If you made this choice when you were young, do your reasons still apply now?
-Are you second guessing your decision because you are feeling uninspired by your pre-med courses?
+Are you second-guessing your decision because you are feeling uninspired by your pre-med courses?

 Remember: slogging through an organic chemistry lab and advanced physics class are necessary hurdles to your ultimate career choice, but it is unlikely to be a part of your day-to-day once you complete your training.
 The rigorous pre-med curriculum is more a test of your aptitude and stamina to complete med school than it is a preparation to practice medicine.
 Keeping your eye on the prize and remembering what lights your fire – whether that’s patient care, clinical research, or academics – can help you make it through the tough parts of getting to your goal.

 2. How Can I Confirm if My Beliefs and Reasons are True or Good Enough to go to Medical School?

 Even if you want to become a physician for all the “right” reasons, you still need to validate such reasoning.